Register to get access to free programming courses with interactive exercises

 Nested loops and getting the object key

-When going through an object, you sometimes have to get not only the value, but also the key where the object is located.
-For example, users can be divided into different groups: users, moderators, administrators, and so on.
-In this case, the object may have the following form:
+When going through an object, you sometimes have to get the value and the key in the object's location.
+For example, we can divide users into different groups: users, moderators, administrators, and so on.
+The object may have the following form in this case:

 const users = {